The Cook Roofing Company Difference:

-Not only do Cook Roofing Company professionals understand how roofs are built, but when it comes to many other aspects of construction and repairs on your commercial or residential property in Kermit, Cook Roofing Company will make sure that all the work is done right, so that your property looks great and is secure and dry again for years to come.
+Not only do Cook Roofing Company professionals understand how roofs are built, but when it comes to many other aspects of construction and repairs on your commercial or residential property in Kermit, TX, Cook Roofing Company will make sure that all the work is done right, so that your property looks great and is secure and dry again for years to come.
 Call today at 915-975-7321 to experience the Cook Roofing Company difference!

 We Know Asphalt Shingless!

 Laminate architectural shingle roof replacement is our main business.
 Cook Roofing Company has replaced hundreds of composition shingle roofs in the Winkler County area, and provides an unmatched Lifetime Workmanship Warranty.
 We use quality shingles, synthetic felt underlayment, and new flashing to ensure your new roof provides years of service.
 Whether your roof is just old and worn out, or if you have storm damage and an insurance claim, we can take care of it.
 Call 915-975-7321 today your Free Estimate!

 There are a lot of different types of shingles out there.
 When most people hear “shingle roof,” they are typically thinking about asphalt shingles.
 And chances are, that’s what you have on your home or business.
 The next most common roofs are metal and flat roofs.
 Flat roofs are used where the pitch or slope is flat or nearly flat.
 Neither shingles nor metal are good for roof slopes lower than 0.5/12 (a half inch of rise or less, per every 12 inches of run or horizontal surface).